• Skip to primary navigation

 Instructions

-• Meanwhile, heat the oil in a large frying pan or skillet over a medium heat.
-Add the onion and cook until it starts to soften then add the crumbled sausage meat.
+• In a large frying pan or skillet, heat olive oil over medium heat.
+Add the chopped onion and cook until softened.
+Add the crumbled sausage to the pan.
+Cook until browned, breaking any large pieces with a spatula.

 Notes